On the Origins of the Oceanic Ultraviolet Catastrophe: The Internal-Wave Kinetic Equation and its steady state

-where the term $f^0_{12}=n(\bp_1)n(\bp_2)-n(\bp)(n(\bp_1)+n(\bp_2))$ contains the dependence on the spectrum, double-ended arrows indicate the permutation of indices, and $V^0_{12}$ is the matrix element quantifying the magnitude of the nonlinear interactions between the triad of wavenumbers $\bp$, $\bp_1$ and $\bp_2$.
 The calculation of this interaction matrix element is challenging, with early expressions given by \cite{Olbers1973,Voronovich,milder1982hamiltonian,caillol2000kinetic}.
 In the current manuscript we use the interaction matrix element computed in \cite{LT2} by using the Hamiltonian formulation of \cite{LT}.
 In Eq.~\eqref{eq:kineq}, the two delta functions impose the conservation of vertical momentum and energy in each three-wave interaction.
 The factor $\Delta_{012}$ comes from analytical integration of the horizontal momentum delta function and is proportional to the area of the triangle with sides $k$, $k_1$ and $k_2$.
 The nonlinear collision integral $\mI(\bp)$ contains all of the information about the nonlinear resonant energy transfers involving point $\bp$ in Fourier space, after integrating out the azimuthal angle thanks to horizontal isotropy.